 “Talking about ethics and profits, we had lost some clients back when the regulations started in 2017 in California because they were not happy with their test results. ” Swider reported.
 “Infinite Chemical Analysis Labs has been offered money in the past to inflate potency numbers or pass pesticide analysis, but we are a public safety testing lab.
 I would never compromise someone’s health by knowingly passing a product that was not compliant.
 As a result of the behavior of these bad actors, we absolutely believe our business has been severely negatively impacted.
 So the biggest challenge our company is facing right now is how to take on this unfair competition, particularly when it comes to inflated potency results.”

 This obsession with potency is to make more money off the average person who doesn’t understand the ramifications.
 Producers want to see their products with the highest THC and CBD potency levels.
 Dispensaries want high-potency products because they sell better.
+But what about accurate lab testing?
 “I understand potency’s extremely important,” Swider said, “but at the same time, I think the safety side is more important, especially with someone whose health is compromised.”

 “Whether it’s hemp or cannabis, do your due diligence,” Swider explained.
 “Again, if I were to get a surgery, I would look into my doctor or the surgeon I was going to be using.
 Likewise, make sure they have trained professionals in the industry that have experience with what they’re doing.
 Call the lab and have a conversation with them.”

 As Swider said, “make sure they’re there to guide you through and not just give you the results you want.
 If you pay for the results you want, it might help you in the short term, but it’s not going to help you out in this industry in the future.”